 Instructions

 - Grill the chicken: Preheat the grill to medium-high heat.
-Remove the chicken from the marinade and grill, turning once, about 5-8 minutes per side, or until cooked through*.
+Remove the chicken from the marinade and grill, turning once, about 5-8 minutes per side, or until cooked through (SEE NOTES).
 During the last few minutes of grilling, brush the tops of the chicken with honey if desired.
 Transfer chicken to a clean work surface and allow to rest for at least 3 minutes.
 Cut the chicken into thick slices.
-(Optional: toss the chicken slices in a few tablespoons of the vinaigrette)
+(Optional: toss the chicken slices with a few tablespoons of honey mustard dressing.)

 Between the terrifically tangy mustard vinaigrette and the grilled chicken I’m all over this one!

-This salad is gorgeous!
-I have been alll about the salads lately with the warmer weather and this sounds soooo good!
-I literally just picked up our CSA box for the week and it has a boatload of lettuce in it – I think it’s a sign I need to make this!
+I have been all about salads lately with the warmer weather and this looked so gorgeous I had to try it.
+Perfect timing since I literally just picked up our CSA box for the week and it has a ton of lettuce in it!
+Really lovely flavors.
+I especially love the honey mustard here.
+I will be making this again, thank you!

 Absolutely in love with this beautiful and flavorful looking salad.
 Green and crisp salads like this are my favorite too, so I guess it’s gonna be my new favorite salad as well.
 It’s lunch time I am craving for it now.
 Have a lovely week ahead. 🙂